uholeschak/ediabaslib/docs/Replace_Elm327_Wifi_Mini_Firmware.md

 * On Windows use [NodeMCU Flasher](https://github.com/nodemcu/nodemcu-flasher), this is easier to use.
 * Disconnect GPIO0 from GND (all others stay), Power cycle the Elm327 adapter, connect to ESP_XXYYZZ wifi network.
 * Using browser, browse to 192.168.4.1, select preset pin assignment: ESP-01, Change
-* Goto Debug log page, select UART debug log: off; Goto uC Console, select Baud 38400 for `default` PIC firmware, 115200 for `replacement firmware`
+* Goto Debug log page, select UART debug log: off; Goto uC Console, select Baud 38400 for `default` PIC firmware, 115200 for `esp8266` firmware.
 * Optionally change network name in Wifi Soft-AP page

 ## Step2: Program the PIC18F25K80